maxi-blocks/maxi-blocks/readme.txt

 **Resources & support**: Benefit from a mountain of resources, video tutorials, and a dedicated support team always ready to assist.

 _I like the settings and the power it offers me.
-You did a great job with the “one-click design change” that you offer with style cards while offering the power to change everything with the settings._ -- A. Ku, Online marketeer
+You did a great job with the â€œone-click design changeâ€ that you offer with style cards while offering the power to change everything with the settings._ -- A. Ku, Online marketeer

 https://youtu.be/RuqkaGmKua4

-== Integrated AI Tools  🤖==
+== Integrated AI Tools  ðŸ¤–==

 **GPT-4 integration**: Deploy your own GPT-4 API key to modify template content for both prototyping and final designs.